-The following video and Product How-To guide describes how to create a 2017 AADT Project.
-This Project Type delivers Average Annual Daily Traffic (AADT) counts for road segments in the U.S. It uses a blend of navigation-GPS and Location-Based services data.
-To learn more about the methodology behind these Metrics, click here to download our 2017 AADT white paper.
+The following video and Product How-To guide describes how to create an Estimated AADT Values Project.
+This Project Type delivers Average Annual Daily Traffic (AADT) counts for road segments in the U.S. It uses a blend of Navigation-GPS and Location-Based services data.
+To learn more about the methodology behind these Metrics, click here to download our AADT 2017 white paper, and click here to download our AADT 2018 white paper.

 For a brief overview of the process, please watch the short video below.

 If you would like to learn more about our AADT 2018, please watch the short webinar below:

 1a.
 You will need to have Zone Sets for an Estimated AADT Project.
 Learn more about uploading or drawing Zones.

 For an Estimated AADT analysis, you will need at least one Zone Set, your Zones: